chinapedia/wikipedia.abstract.en/Page/Missile.md

 Cruise

-Tomahawk_Block_IV_cruise_missile.jpg]] BrahMos.jpg.]]The V1 had been successfully intercepted during World War II, but this did not make the cruise missile concept entirely useless.
+]] .]]The V1 had been successfully intercepted during World War II, but this did not make the cruise missile concept entirely useless.
 After the war, the US deployed a small number of nuclear-armed cruise missiles in Germany, but these were considered to be of limited usefulness.
 Continued research into much longer-ranged and faster versions led to the US's SM-64 Navaho and its Soviet counterparts, the Burya and Buran cruise missile.
 However, these were rendered largely obsolete by the ICBM, and none were used operationally.
 Shorter-range developments have become widely used as highly accurate attack systems, such as the US Tomahawk missile and Russian Kh-55 .
 Cruise missiles are generally further divided into subsonic or supersonic weapons - supersonic weapons such as BrahMos (India) are difficult to shoot down, whereas subsonic weapons tend to be much lighter and cheaper allowing more to be fired.

 Cruise missiles are generally associated with land-attack operations, but also have an important role as anti-shipping weapons.
 They are primarily launched from air, sea or submarine platforms in both roles, although land-based launchers also exist.

 Anti-ship

-Exocet-mil.jpg Exocet missile in flight]]Another major German missile development project was the anti-shipping class (such as the Fritz X and Henschel Hs 293), intended to stop any attempt at a cross-channel invasion.
+Exocet missile in flight]]Another major German missile development project was the anti-shipping class (such as the Fritz X and Henschel Hs 293), intended to stop any attempt at a cross-channel invasion.
 However, the British were able to render their systems useless by jamming their radios, and missiles with wire guidance were not ready by D-Day.
 After the war, the anti-shipping class slowly developed and became a major class in the 1960s with the introduction of the low-flying jet- or rocket-powered cruise missiles known as "sea-skimmers".
 These became famous during the Falklands War, when an Argentine Exocet missile sank a Royal Navy destroyer.

 A number of anti-submarine missiles also exist; these generally use the missile in order to deliver another weapon system such as a torpedo or depth charge to the location of the submarine, at which point the other weapon will conduct the underwater phase of the mission.

 Anti-tank

-Army-fgm148.jpg soldiers firing an FGM-148 Javelin]]By the end of WWII, all forces had widely introduced unguided rockets using High-explosive anti-tank warheads as their major anti-tank weapon (see Panzerfaust, Bazooka).
+soldiers firing an FGM-148 Javelin]]By the end of WWII, all forces had widely introduced unguided rockets using High-explosive anti-tank warheads as their major anti-tank weapon (see Panzerfaust, Bazooka).
 However, these had a limited useful range of 100 m or so, and the Germans were looking to extend this with the use of a missile using wire guidance, the X-7.
 After the war, this became a major design class in the later 1950s and, by the 1960s, had developed into practically the only non-tank anti-tank system in general use.
 During the 1973 Yom Kippur War between Israel and Egypt, the 9M14 Malyutka (aka "Sagger") man-portable anti-tank missile proved potent against Israeli tanks.
 While other guidance systems have been tried, the basic reliability of wire guidance means this will remain the primary means of controlling anti-tank missiles in the near future.
 Anti-tank missiles may be launched from aircraft, vehicles or by ground troops in the case of smaller weapons.

 Surface-to-air and subsurface-to-air

 Anti-aircraft

-Patriot_missile_launch_b.jpg missile being launched]]By 1944, US and British air forces were sending huge air fleets over occupied Europe, increasing the pressure on the Luftwaffe day and night fighter forces.
+missile being launched]]By 1944, US and British air forces were sending huge air fleets over occupied Europe, increasing the pressure on the Luftwaffe day and night fighter forces.
 The Germans were keen to get some sort of useful ground-based anti-aircraft system into operation.
 Several systems were under development, but none had reached operational status before the war's end.
 The US Navy also started missile research to deal with the Kamikaze threat.
 By 1950, systems based on this early research started to reach operational service, including the US Army's MIM-3 Nike Ajax and the Navy's "3T's" (Talos, Terrier, Tartar), soon followed by the Soviet S-25 Berkut and S-75 Dvina and French and British systems.
 Anti-aircraft weapons exist for virtually every possible launch platform, with surface-launched systems ranging from huge, self-propelled or ship-mounted launchers to man-portable systems.
 SUBSURFACE-TO-AIR MISSILES are usually launched from below water (usually from submarines).

 Anti-ballistic

-Arrow_anti-ballistic_missile_launch.jpg]] Like most missiles, the S-300, S-400 (missile), Advanced Air Defence and MIM-104 Patriot are for defense against short-range missiles and carry explosive warheads.
+]] Like most missiles, the S-300, S-400 (missile), Advanced Air Defence and MIM-104 Patriot are for defense against short-range missiles and carry explosive warheads.

 In the case of a large closing speed, a projectile without explosives is used; just a collision is sufficient to destroy the target.
 See Missile Defense Agency for the following systems being developed: